 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below form

-The EU investigation into Meta will focus on a Russia-based influence operation network which clones trustworthy media publications, according to Reuters, citing people familiar with the matter.
+The EU investigation into Meta will focus on a Russia-based influence operation network that clones trustworthy media publications, according to Reuters, citing people familiar with the matter.

 Meta exposed the operation in 2022.
 At the time, the company said it had blocked thousands of links connected to it.